c-bertran/42-exam-shell/CONTRIBUTING.md

 - `id` : the id of your exercise, also represents the name of the folder in which it is located
 - `dir` *optional*: the name of the folder in which your exercise is located
 - `name` : the different names of this one in the different languages
 - `exponent` : represents the number of points you want to give to the exercise.
 For example if your goal is 100 and you want two exercises, the exponent will be 2.
-If you not defined it, is calculed automatically (number of exercise passes throughout the exam)
+If you not defined it, is calculed automatically (number of exercise passes throughout the challenge)
 - `trace` : the trace will be displayed in case of an error
 - `allowed_functions` : a list of strings representing the names of the functions you want to allow in the code
 - `moulinette` : pass the moulinette on the code